 What drives me is my passion and commitment to make a positive difference in the world, and to support and enable others to do so as well.
 I believe that facilitation and facilitative leadership will be key to achieving a just and sustainable world for all.
 The great reward of my work today is to see people awaken to their own power to make a difference, and to their capacity to join and align with others to achieve common goals for the greater good – to awaken to the power of their participation and their leadership.

-I have been a facilitator and trainer since 1986 and I have been providing facilitation, training and consulting professionally to clients since 1997.
+I have been a facilitator and trainer since 1986.
 I began my career in grassroots community development work in India, Africa and the Middle East, after awakening to my own passion and commitment as an international volunteer.
-Since 1997 I have worked with a wide range of clients in the UK and overseas – see how I work, who I work with and recommendations & case studies.
+I have been providing facilitation, training and consulting professionally to clients since 1997, and online since 2012.
+In that time I have worked with a wide range of clients in the UK and worldwide – see how I work, who I work with and recommendations & case studies.

 I hold a BA in Business Studies from Portsmouth University and an MA in Development Administration and Management from Manchester University’s Global Development Institute (then IDPM).
 My MA research was in civil society, development and democratisation – see Building Civil Society for a Humane and Sustainable Future: toward a Global Role for the Institute of Cultural Affairs in the UK and Civil society, the promise and peril of democratisation and prospects for the Arab world.

-I work from home in central London, where I live with my husband.
+I work from home in central London where I live with my husband.
 As well as my work, I enjoy travel, music and culture, heritage and countryside, and reading.